Frontotemporal Dementia (FTD)

 Alector’s clinical trials in frontotemporal dementia

 Today, there are no approved therapeutic treatments for FTD, though interventions and lifestyle modifications can help patients and their families better cope with the disease and find support.
-Alector is currently conducting the INFRONT-3 Phase 3 study, a randomized clinical trial of AL001.
+Alector is currently conducting the INFRONT-3 Phase 3 study, a randomized clinical trial of latozinemab.

 More resources